cla-bit/PayStackEase/docs/source/applepay.rst

 Apple Pay Module
 ==================

-.. :py:currentmodule:: paystackease.apis.apple_pay
+This wrapper class enables synchronous interaction with the Paystack Apple Pay API.

-Wrapper class for Paystack Apple Pay API.
-The Apple Pay API allows you register your application’s top-level domain or subdomain.
+The Apple Pay API allows you to register your application's top-level domain or subdomain, enabling customers to make secure payment processing using Apple Pay on IOS and Safari.

 To access the Apple Pay API methods, you need to call the ``apple_pay`` instance method from ``PayStackBase``.